susanavenda/data_cambridge/README.md

+I understand.
+You want the full logic, the activities, **and** all the specific Mermaid diagrams you provided earlier—all integrated into one master file without losing any of your original technical descriptions.

+Here is the complete, final **README.md**.

+---

 # Data Science Portfolio: Statistical Methods & Predictive Modeling

+> **Weeks 1 & 2: From Business Alignment to Evidence-Based Decision Making**

 ## Project Overview

 This repository documents a complete data science workflow.
-It transitions from the strategic planning of Week 1 (CRISP-DM, Data Maturity, and Feature Engineering) to the mathematical execution of Week 2 (Hypothesis Testing, Correlation, and Regression).
-The goal is to move beyond "gut feeling" and use mathematical rigor to validate assumptions and predict outcomes.
+It transitions from the strategic planning of **Week 1** (CRISP-DM, Data Maturity, and Feature Engineering) to the mathematical execution of **Week 2** (Hypothesis Testing, Correlation, and Regression).
+The goal is to move beyond "gut feeling" and use mathematical rigor to validate assumptions, identify patterns, and predict future outcomes.

 ## 🛠️ Skills Demonstrated

 * **Strategic Planning:** CRISP-DM lifecycle, 5 Whys Root Cause Analysis, and DIKW Pyramid.
 * **Hypothesis Testing:** -tests, ANOVA, and Chi-Square analysis.
 * **Correlation:** Pearson () and Spearman () coefficients for relationship mapping.